BxCppDev/Bayeux/source/bxgeomtools/examples/ex00/config/geomtools_ex00/geometry/0.1/README.rst

  * ``README.rst`` : This file.
  * ``manager.conf`` : The main configuration file for the geometry manager.
+ * Folders:

+   * ``gids`` : Contains the files that describe geometry categories.

- * ``categories.lis`` : Contains the definition of geometry categories
+     * ``lab_categories.lis`` : Contains the definition of geometry categories
        used by the automated numbering scheme for the mapping of geometry volumes through geometry identifiers (GIDs).
- * Folders:
+     * ``det_categories.lis`` : Contains the definition of other geometry categories used by the automated numbering scheme for the mapping of geometry volumes through geometry identifiers (GIDs).

    * ``models`` : Contains the files that describe geometry models.